MIPU-MPH/i-nergy/README.md

 ## LIGHT GUI
 the folder Light GUI contains an exampled code the calls the API exposed by the middleware, passing data read from a csv file and displayng predicted data on a chart.
 It's a python script, to call with the following command: python TR_predictions_GUI.py

+### LICENSE

+This project is licensed under the terms of the GNU GPLv3 license.